rock-solid/wordpress-mobile-pack/readme.txt

 * Optimize posts and pages featured images, use thumbnail if it exists
 * Optimize pages loading, exclude pages that belong to an inactive parent page
 * Fix display for images included in a div tag with fixed height
+* Fix for bug that hides tiny-mce dropdown in post edit view

 = 2.2.6 =
 * Add Facebook, Twitter and Google+ share buttons for posts.
 Social media settings are edited from the plugin's admin panel.